Xuther001/MoShop/README.md

-('Garden & Outdoor', 'Gardening tools, outdoor furniture, and landscaping accessories to create and maintain beautiful outdoor spaces.'), ('Health & Household', 'Cleaning supplies, household essentials, and health-related products for everyday use.'), ('Art & Craft Supplies', 'Materials for artists and hobbyists, including paints, canvases, and crafting tools.'), ('Eyewear', 'A collection of stylish and functional glasses, including prescription eyewear, sunglasses, and protective lenses for fashion and vision care.');
+('Garden & Outdoor', 'Gardening tools, outdoor furniture, and landscaping accessories to create and maintain beautiful outdoor spaces.'), ('Health & Household', 'Cleaning supplies, household essentials, and health-related products for everyday use.'), ('Art & Craft Supplies', 'Materials for artists and hobbyists, including paints, canvases, and crafting tools.'), ('Eyewear', 'A collection of stylish and functional glasses, including prescription eyewear, sunglasses, and protective lenses for fashion and vision care.');```

 Then, insert the products:

-sql
-Copy
-Edit
 INSERT INTO products (category_id, name, image_url, description, stock, price) VALUES (21, 'Ray-Ban Aviator Classic', 'https://i.imgur.com/PW4PQaY.jpeg', 'Ray-Ban''s Aviator Classic sunglasses are a timeless model originally designed for U.S. aviators in 1937...', 50, 150.00), (21, 'Oakley Holbrook', 'https://i.imgur.com/ijT2KzR.jpeg', 'The Oakley Holbrook sunglasses offer a blend of vintage style and modern technology...', 40, 120.00),